StankDawg: Members

 Over the years, DDP membership has included several staff writers for 2600: The Hacker Quarterly and Blacklisted!
 411 magazine including StankDawg and bland_inquisitor.
 They frequently publish articles, provide content, and appear on many media sources across the global Interweb.
 DDP members are also regular speakers at hacking conferences such as DEF CON, H.O.P.E., Interzone, Notacon, and many more smaller and more regional cons.

 Some DDP members hold memberships in Mensa and the International High IQ society.
-StankDawg is very proud of the diversity of the team and has spoken to this many times on Binary Revolution Radio.
-Members are from both coasts of the United States to Europe and have even had members from Jamaica, Brazil, and many other countries.
+StankDawg is very proud of the diversity of the team and has spoken to this multiple times on Binary Revolution Radio.
+Members are from across the United States, Europe, and South America.